guenther-brunthaler/base62/README.md

 arbitrary size into the shortest possible alphanumeric password of equivalent strength.

-The conversion is revertible (although this utility does not implement this) and no entropy of the binary input will be lost.
+The conversion is reversible (although this utility does not implement it) and no entropy of the binary input will be lost.

 Example